 To get started, list your significant assets.
 Then decide which items will be left by other methods, outside your will.
 (For example, you might have already named a beneficiary for your retirement account or bank account, or you might want to keep certain assets out of probate.)
 Keep in mind that if you're married, each spouse makes a separate will.
 You can leave only your share of any assets you own jointly with your spouse.

 For most people, it isn't hard to decide who gets what.
-(But if you are considering leaving your spouse or children out of your will, see Inheritance Rights.)
+(But use caution if you are considering leaving your spouse or children out of your will.)
 After you make your first choices, don't forget to choose alternate (contingent) beneficiaries, too, in case your first choices don't survive you.

-If your children are under 18, decide who you want to raise them in the very unlikely event that you and their other parent can't.
-For more information, see Guardianship for Your Children.
+If your children are minors, decide who you want to raise them in the very unlikely event that you and their other parent can't.

 If you leave property to children or young adults, you should choose an adult to manage whatever they inherit.
-To give that person authority over the child's inheritance, you can make him or her a property guardian, a property custodian under a law called the UTMA, or a trustee.
-For more information, see Leaving an Inheritance for Children.
+To give that person authority over the child's inheritance, you can name that person to be a property guardian, a property custodian under a law called the Uniform Transfers to Minors Act (UTMA), or a trustee.

 When it comes to how to make a will, you have several choices.
 You can: